anacampesan/mapreduce_py/README.md

 You can perform calculations or do fun stuff by seeing your most tweeted words, for example.

-Based and adapted from this article: http://www.michael-noll.com/tutorials/writing-an-hadoop-mapreduce-program-in-python/
+Based on and adapted from this article: http://www.michael-noll.com/tutorials/writing-an-hadoop-mapreduce-program-in-python/

 @anazard